XeroOl/mirin-package-manager/README.md

 # Mirin Package Manager
 A MacOS/Linux command line tool to make it slightly easier to download plugins for the Mirin Template.
 Since Mirin Template plugins don't have any dependencies, this is basically a glorified file downloader.
-It isn't at all necessary in order to use plugins.
+It isn't at all necessary in order to use plugins, as it's only a convenience tool for people who prefer the command line over a web browser.

 # Installation (MacOS / Linux)
 Should work on MacOS or Linux as long as lua is installed into the path.
 To install, just place the `mirin`